Snowflake-Labs/sfquickstarts/site/sfguides/src/hex/hex_vhol.md

 ![](assets/vhol-training.png)

-As a last step, we can write the predicted values back into our snowflake database.
+As a last step, we can write the predicted values back into our Snowflake database.
 To do this, we'll call `write.saveAsTable('FOUR_WEEK_FORECAST', mode='overwrite', create_temp_table=False)` on our forecast model.

 If you want to see a performance boost at this step, you can upgrade the size of the warehouse that processes our model.
-To do this, head back over to snowflake and select `Warehouses` under the `Admin` tab.
+To do this, head back over to Snowflake and select `Warehouses` under the `Admin` tab.
 Here, you should only see a single warehouse that we can edit.
 Click the 3-dot menu on the far right and select edit.
 You'll see a dropdown to change the size of your warehouse.
 If the model is already running, you may want to cancel and run again in order to run on the new warehouse.

 ![](assets/vhol-warehouse.gif)